New apps bring kids' playtime back to real world

-TORONTO Parents eager to get their children away from television and video screens can turn to new apps that get youngsters to learn while playing in the real world.
+TORONTO Oct 20 Parents eager to get their children away from television and video screens can turn to new apps that aim to get youngsters to learn while playing in the real world.

-New iPad and iPhone apps for children by companies such as Osmo and Tiggly are designed to help children learn spatial, language, counting and physics concepts while playing with tangible objects.
+New iPhone apps for children by companies such as Osmo and Tiggly are designed to help children learn spatial, language, counting and physics concepts while playing with tangible objects.

 Tangram, Words and Newton from California-based Osmo let children manipulate objects in the real world and to interact with games on the screen.